Magnushhoie/FuzzyNotes/README.md

 ## Usage

+Multi-line searches and edits personal note files using grep, less and Vim.
+Daily driver for managing code snippets since 2019.

 ```python
 # ref.sh: Multi-line search for keywords in references.txt or other .txt files in note folder, opens in less
 ref